LGordon2/blue-source/README.md

 ```bash
 $ bundle install
 ```
-   *Note* If there any errors -usually with installing a gem- then you will not be able to run the project.
+   **NOTE** If there any errors -usually with installing a gem- then you will not be able to run the project.
 I had a problem installing the postgresql gem.
 So I had to use a work around to get it to install.
 I downloaded postgresql from http://postgresapp.com.
 Then I installed the gem using the configurations from the app by typing this into the terminal:

 ```bash
 $ gem install pg -- --with-pg-config=/Applications/Postgres.app/Contents/Versions/9.3/bin/pg_config